niall-turbitt/e2e-mlops/README.md

         - `git checkout -b  dev/new_model`
     - Make a change to the [`model_train.yml`](https://github.com/niall-turbitt/e2e-mlops/blob/main/conf/job_configs/model_train.yml) config file, updating `max_depth` under model_params from 4 to 8
         - Optional: change run name under mlflow params in [`model_train.yml`](https://github.com/niall-turbitt/e2e-mlops/blob/main/conf/job_configs/model_train.yml) config file
-    - Create pull request, to merge the branch dev/new_model into main
+    - Create pull request, to instantiate a request to merge the branch dev/new_model into main.

 * On pull request the following steps are triggered in the GitHub Actions workflow:
     1. Trigger unit tests
     1. Trigger integration tests
+* Note that upon tests successfully passing, this merge request will have to be confirmed in GitHub.

 3. **Cut release**